banq/jdonframework/readme.txt

 In the "doc\english" directory there are all documents about how to use.

 In the "doc\chinese" directory there are chinese documents about how to use.

-The "lib" directory only supports ANT compile and package, if you use maven, you can igonre or del it.